isl-org/MiDaS/README.md

 This repository contains code to compute depth from a single image.
 It accompanies our [paper](https://arxiv.org/abs/1907.01341):

 >Towards Robust Monocular Depth Estimation: Mixing Datasets for Zero-shot Cross-dataset Transfer
-René Ranftl, Katrin Lasinger, Konrad Schindler, Vladlen Koltun
+René Ranftl, Katrin Lasinger, David Hafner, Konrad Schindler, Vladlen Koltun

 The pre-trained model corresponds to `DS 4` with multi-objective optimization enabled.

 ### Changelog
-* **[Dec 2019] Released new version of MiDaS - the new model is more accurate and robust**
+* **[Dec 2019] Released new version of MiDaS - the new model is significantly more accurate and robust**
 * [Jul 2019] Initial release of MiDaS

 ### Setup